Yashika1410/Code-base-2022/README.md

 ### Step#3: [Fork](https://github.com/Yashika1410/HacktoberFest-2022/fork) and clone the repository.

 ### Step#4: Send in your valuable projects/code to this repository in order to complete it.
-Please make sure you are making a valid contribution to the open source.
+Please make sure you are making a valid contribution to the open source.(You can refer [project list](project_list.md) for ideas)

 ### Step#5: Add your files `git add -A`